 Submitting the Completed Thesis: NOTE: Make sure to check the university and departmental deadlines for thesis submission and take them into consideration as you plan out your thesis writing schedule with your director.
 If you plan to complete your thesis in the Spring or Summer semesters, make sure your committee members will be available when you need them.
 Remember, you must submit the thesis to the graduate coordinator at least two weeks before it is due to the Graduate School.
 Failure to meet the deadlines can delay your graduation.

 When you complete the final draft of your thesis, you will submit it to your thesis director and second reader for review.
 You are responsible for the readiness of this draft—format, documentation, grammatical conventions, editing, and proofreading—and should consult the Graduate School Thesis Manual.
-When your director and second reader feel the thesis is ready, they will sign the Thesis Approval form (in the Appendix of the Graduate Student Handbook).
+When your director and second reader feel the thesis is ready, they will sign the Thesis Approval form you submit to them (found in the Forms Library).
 You will then submit the finished thesis and signed approval form to the graduate coordinator, who will also review the thesis and sign the form, before passing it on to the Department Head for review.
 Once you have received all the requisite signatures, you will submit a paper copy of the thesis to the Graduate School for review and final approval.
 Along with your thesis, you need to submit the following: a signed Thesis Approval Form, Thesis Information Sheet and Rights and Permission to Post to Digital Commons Form.
 The Graduate School ultimately will provide you with the necessary information on submitting the final thesis.

 Deadlines: Please visit our deadlines page for up-to-date deadline information.